games resources

 I've just come across these party games masters.
 Loads of them can be used in a youth group setting.
 Why not try an evening not dissimilar to Taskmaster or The Cube (UK TV programmes)?

-Get people up from different teams to play each game while the rest cheer them on, or have a minute-to-win-it game going on all night for people to have a go.
+Get people up from different teams to play each game while the rest cheer them on, do relays, or have a minute-to-win-it game going all night for people to have a go.

 human pac-man